thegooddocsproject/templates/tutorial/quickstart-tutorial/quickstart-tutorial.md

 ### Next steps

-Now that you've installed {product}, consider trying these tutorials...
+Now that you've installed {product}, try these tutorials to learn more about {features}.